Stenopterygius: Classification

 S. uniter is known from the holotype SMNS 14216, articulated complete skeleton which was destroyed in World War II.
 The animal is an adult about 3.35 m in length.
 The proposed neotype is GPIT 1491/10, articulated almost complete skeleton.
 The animal is a young adult about 2.34 m in length.
 It was collected from the Harpoceras falcifer ammonoid subzones (more specifically Lias ε II10), Harpoceras falcifer zone, of the Posidonia Shale in Holzmaden, dating to the middle Early Toarcian stage of the Early Jurassic.
 Maisch referred to this species 10 additional specimens, all came from Holzmaden.
 They were collected from the Harpoceras exaratum to H. falciferum ammonoid subzones (Lias ε II6-II11, middle early Toarcian), Harpoceras falcifer zones, of the Posidonia Shale.

 Additional materials were described by Hannah Caine and Michael J. Benton in 2011, from the early Toarcian Beacon Limestone of Strawberry Bank, Ilminster of England.
 The specimens are all juveniles or infants, which were preserved mostly by almost complete skeletons and some skulls.
 They include BRLSI M1405, BRLSI M1407, BRLSI M1408, BRLSI M1409.
 Caine and Benton referred these specimens to S. triscissus.

-A new Middle Jurassic species from southwestern Germany, Stenopterygius aaleniensis, was described in 2012.
+A Middle Jurassic species from southwestern Germany, Stenopterygius aaleniensis, was described in 2012.

 Maisch and Matzke (2000) and Maisch (2010) regarded Chacaicosaurus and Hauffiopteryx to be stenopterygiids.
 However, they didn't perform any cladistic analyses to confirm these claims.
 Fischer et al. (2011) performed a cladistic analysis that found Chacaicosaurus to be a basal thunnosaur which is placed outside both Stenopterygiidae and Ophthalmosauridae.
 Both Maisch (2008) and Caine and Benton (2011) performed cladistic analyses that found Hauffiopteryx to be either a basalmost member of Eurhinosauria or a basalmost member of Thunnosauria (which is an equivalent position to a basalmost member of Stenopterygiidae sensu Maisch [2008] with exclusion of Ichthyosaurus).
 These results mean that the Stenopterygiidae are a monotypic family that includes only the type genus Stenopterygius.

 The cladogram below follows the topology from a 2010 analysis by Patrick S. Druckenmiller and Erin E. Maxwell.

 Palaeobiology

 The habits of Stenopterygius spp. were similar to those of present-day dolphins.
 They spent most of their lives in the open sea, where they hunted fish, cephalopods, and other animals.
 The abdominal cavities of skeletons of this ichthyosaur often contain the remains of such food.

 One famous fossil is that of a mother and baby that died in childbirth (ichthyosaurs were viviparous).
-This proved that ichthyosaur infants were born tail-first, just like cetaceans, to prevent them from drowning before fully clearing the birth canal.

-Stenopterygius was a very fast swimmer, with a cruising speed similar to that of tuna, which is among the fastest of all living fishes.
+Stenopterygius had a preference for tail-first birth, like modern day cetaceans.
+However, there are specimens known with fetuses in utero suggesting a head-first birth.

 In 2018, a Stenopterygius specimen was reported with evidence of having had blubber, which indicates that other ichthyosaurs and it were homeothermic ("warm blooded").
 The same specimen also suggests that ichthyosaurs would have been countershaded, on the basis of distributional variation of melanophores that contain eumelanin.